The ultimate state of turbulent permeable-channel flow: Heat flux, shear stress and energy budget

 \section{Heat flux, shear stress and energy budget}

 In this section, we \GKGK{show} the total heat flux, the total shear stress and the total energy budget in \GK{internally heated shear} flow between permeable walls. \GK{We} decompose the velocity and temperature into \GK{an} $xzt$-average and a fluctuation about it as $\mbox{\boldmath$u$}={\left< \mbox{\boldmath$u$} \right>}_{xzt}+\mbox{\boldmath$u$}'$ and $\theta={\left< \theta \right>}_{xzt}+\theta'$.
-Substituting them to (\ref{eq:ns}) and (\ref{eq:ad}), integrating their $xzt$-averages with respect to $y$, and \GK{supposing} that the flow is statistically \GK{stationary}, we obtain the total heat flux and the total shear stress, \GK{respectively,}
+Substituting \REVGK{the decompositions into} (\ref{eq:ns}) and (\ref{eq:ad}), integrating their $xzt$-averages with respect to $y$, and \GK{supposing} that the flow is statistically \GK{stationary}, we obtain the total heat flux and the total shear stress, \GK{respectively,}